juanboro/cync2mqtt/README.md

 ~/venv/cync2mqtt/bin/pip3 install -r src_cync2mqtt/requirements.python3.10.txt  src_cync2mqtt/
 ```
 ### Download Mesh Configuration from CYNC using 2FA
+Note - this is currently broken :-( --- I'm looking into a fix

 Make sure your devices are all configured in the Cync app, then:
 ```shell
 ~/venv/cync2mqtt/bin/get_cync_config_from_cloud ~/cync_mesh.yaml